infurl/cl-tree-diff/README.md

 Analyze the differences between two symbolic tree structures.

-The raw result can be used to reconstruct either file or print a human comprehensible summary of the differences.
+The raw result can be used to reconstruct either input or print a human comprehensible summary of the differences.
 ```
 (diff_trees '((cat)) '((cat)))                 ; => (0 (:= (cat)))
 (diff_trees '((cat)) '((dog)))                 ; => (0 (1 (:/ cat dog)))